Fed slices interest rates for second time since the 2008 recession

 The central bank's new interest rate is now 1.75 percent to 2 percent, according to a statement issued after a two-day monetary policy meeting by the Federal Open Market Committee, the voting arm of the Fed.

 While President Donald Trump has repeatedly pushed for rates of "ZERO or less" — a move he believes will boost the economy and drive the stock market higher — Fed Chairman Jerome Powell has resisted such pressure on the central bank, an independent and apolitical body.
-Powell has instead focused on making "data-dependent" decisions and acting "as appropriate to sustain the current economic expansion."
+Powell reiterated in a press conference after the FOMC decision that the Fed remains focused on making "data-dependent" decisions and acting "as appropriate to sustain the current economic expansion."

+Despite promoting a rate cut, Trump was swift to criticize the Fed's move, tweeting that "Powell and the Federal Reserve Fail Again.
+No “guts,” no sense, no vision!
+A terrible communicator!"

 But market observers and economists are increasingly divided over whether the economy currently requires extra stimulus from the Fed.
 While China and the Eurozone have slashed their interest rate due to a demonstrable slowdown in economic growth, the U.S. economy remains robust, with solid yet slowing job gains, an unemployment rate that is the lowest in almost 50 years, and a modest uptick in wage growth.